FAQ – Ways to contribute

 The donations are the only budget we have to fill the war chest to pay for improvements.
-It usually takes multiple years of donations to pay for a short (a few days) engagement with a web developer.
+It usually takes multiple years of donations to pay for a few days of a web developer’s time.

 Join the community and lurk

 The community that does Worg lives on Groups.io .

 Though you need to “apply” (it’s solely to avoid spammers), you can then choose how much e-mail (if any) you receive.
 Most folks just lurkBeing part of an online community but never (or almost never) speaking.

 Each online community is different (we go for “polite” and “grown-up”).
 So a bit of observation via lurking is always necessary anyway, IME.
 See if you can fit in or if it’s not your speed.

 That means using the sharing buttons, retweeting , liking , reblogging , pinning , hearting , etc.